danieldkim/charlotte/README.md

   location and will be resolved relative to the `www` directory in the native app. defaults to `'./cache_seed'`.

+* **cacheSeedBinaryFiles** - a list of paths of all the binary files in the cache seed, root-relative to the `cacheSeedLocation`.

 * **readyRegistryTimeToLive** - how long ready event handlers should live before being purged, in milliseconds.  defaults to 15000.